 The general aim of the RYA is to further both the academic careers and the civic action initiatives of its members and to also contribute to the development of a healthy basis for the future science, policy making and politics in Romania and elsewhere – one that will be based on excellence in research and civic action, interdisciplinarity, fair competition, academic and civic integrity, broad-minded and inclusive views, and regional and international collaboration.
 RYA will encourage both frontier research and various activities at the science-society interface such as science communication, science education and science-based public policies.
 RYA will also encourage the formation of other national young academies through the regional collaboration with colleagues from Bulgaria, for instance.

-For the first three years, the RYA will have forty members, according to the financing obtained from Stiftung Mercator.
+For the first three years, the RYA will have a maximum of forty members, according to the financing obtained from Stiftung Mercator.
 Provided that additional funding is obtained from the European Commission, under the Marie Curie–COFUND scheme, the number of members may be increased and the RYA may also include Bulgarian early career researchers who may want to create their own Young Academy afterwards.
 RYA addresses early career researchers within 7 years from the bestowal of their (first) PhD.
 The RYA members are selected for a period of three years and re-election is not possible.
 Members are obliged to actively participate in the RYA life and development.
 The applications for RYA membership can come from Romanian researchers both from within the country and from abroad or from foreign researchers who are active in research in Romania, belonging to all academic disciplines.
 For the first three years (2020-2022), their research and civic action projects should be related to three main themes: 1) Technological development and human health/ quality of life; 2) Climate change and environmental sustainability; 3) Democracy and social cohesion, which are all listed in the Call for Applications and subsumed to the more general theme: Global Challenges of the 21st Century.
 When further financing will be obtained, new research and civic engagement themes will be introduced.

 For the first three years (2020), the RYA members will be selected by international reviewers through double peer review.
 After the first three years, when the members’ general assembly will already be formed, they may decide to change the existing modality of selection and to use the modality of Die Junge Akademie – of the existing members’ participation in the selection of the new members every other year.
 In July 2020, the first round of 20 members will be selected.
 Then, in 2021 and 2022, there will be 10 more members selected per year.
 Afterwards, there will be 10 members becoming RYA alumni/ alumnae and 10 new members selected each year.
 Depending on the additional funding obtained, the number of members will be slightly increased.